Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Introduction

 In this work, we extend SoarGraph~\cite{Zhu2023SoarGraph} to tackle the challenge over visually-rich table-text documents in the form of \tatdqa~\cite{zhu2022towards}.
-Specifically, we propose a novel \textbf{\model}~framework for question answering over these \underline{\bf doc}uments with~\underline{\bf s}emantic-\underline{\bf o}riented hier\underline{\bf ar}chical \underline{\bf graph}s. \model~models the differences and correlations of the elements (i.e., quantities, dates, question and document blocks) in the input data with graph structures taking each element as one node, gaining a more powerful discrete reasoning capability.
-In TAT-DQA, about $20\%$ of the documents in test set have multiple pages.
-Hence, for a multi-page document, our \model~first transforms it to a single image of the model preferred dimension with a simple yet effective method.
-Then, given a question and a document, \model~adopts LayoutLMv2 to take in the question, document text and the corresponding layout and document image, and initializes the representations of all semantic elements with the output.
-After that, we build a Quantity Comparison (QC) graph to model the magnitude and comparison among all the \emph{Quantity} nodes.
-Similarly, we build a Date Comparison (DC) graph to model the time sequence among all the \emph{Date} nodes.
-We also build a Text Relation (TR) graph with the \emph{Question} node and \emph{Block} nodes as these nodes usually contain rich text information.
-On top of these three graphs, a Semantic Dependency (SD) graph is built with all types of nodes to model the semantic relationships and dependencies among them.
-Then, the framework selects the most question-relevant nodes from the SD graph and applies different reasoning strategies over the selected nodes to derive the final answer based on the answer type.
+Specifically, we propose a \textbf{Doc2SoarGraph} model for question answering over visually-rich table-text \underline{\bf doc}uments with~\underline{\bf s}emantic-\underline{\bf o}riented hier\underline{\bf ar}chical \underline{\bf graph}s.
+It models the differences and correlations of the elements (i.e., quantities, dates, question and document blocks) in the input data with hierarchy graph structures taking each element as one node, gaining more powerful discrete reasoning capabilities.
+In TAT-DQA, about $20\%$ of the documents are multi-page.
+For a multi-page document, we first transform it to a single image of the model preferred dimension.
+Then, given a question and a document, we adopt LayoutLMv2~\cite{xu2021layoutlmv2} to take in the question, document text and the corresponding layout and document image, and initializes the representations of all semantic elements with the output.
+After that, we construct a hierarchy of four graphs in two levels.
+In the first level, we build three graphs: a Quantity Comparison (QC) graph to model the magnitude and comparison among all the \emph{Quantity} nodes; a Date Comparison (DC) graph to model the time sequence among all the \emph{Date} nodes; a Text Relation (TR) graph with the \emph{Question} node and \emph{Block} nodes as these nodes usually contain rich text information.
+In the second level, on top of these three graphs, a Semantic Dependency (SD) graph is built with all types of nodes to model the semantic relationships and dependencies among them.
+Then, the model selects the most question-relevant nodes from the SD graph and applies different reasoning strategies over the selected nodes to derive the final answer based on the answer type.